Susan-Paudel/Todo-App/README.md

 ![update](RecordAndScreenshot/update.gif)

-**This Record is all about the update event for the task.
+**This Record is all about update process for the task.
 A double tab event is used to update the task.
-After this event is done it will redirect to the task update form with related information in it. when the update button is clicked then it will redirect back to the todo lists page and if the cancel button is clicked then an update will not happen to that task.**
+After this event is done it will redirect to the task update form with related information in it.
+When the update button is clicked, then it will redirect back to the todo lists page and if the cancel button is clicked then an update will not happen to that task.**

 ---